10 Mile Canyon Rock Climbing

-Mountain Project's determination of some of the classic, most popular, highest rated routes for 10 Mile Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 10 Mile Canyon:

 Does anyone know about a possible ice/mixed climb maybe a quarter mile (or less) west of Royal Flush?
 I've seen ice in a chimney 5-600' feet up the slope.
 Was curious if anyone has ventured up to check it out?

 From: Silverthorne, CO

 Anyone know of there are established routes on the SE-facing cliffs at the base of Red Peak?
 Know if there is a guide?
 What the name of those cliffs are?
 Much appreciated!